Inviting or Adding SSO users

 Anonymous

-All the contributions made by the deleted SSO user would be changed as Anonymous
+All the contributions made by the deleted SSO user would be changed to Anonymous